Writing & Publishing Your First Novel

 Will you publish your book yourself using one of the many self-publishing book companies available today?
 Or will you prepare a query letter/book proposal, and try to gain the interest of a traditional publishing company?
 Don’t get caught off guard, like a deer trapped momentarily in the glare of headlights—of oncoming traffic, when it’s time to make this important decision.
 Learn all you can about self-publishing versus traditional publishing so that you can make an informed decision.

-Have a Plan for Publishing
+Develop a Plan for Publishing Your Book

 It's important to have a plan in place before you publish.
 As you explore your options, you will find that the publishing business is going through a lot of changes these days.The option to self-publish has opened another door for writers and companies are eagerly seeking anyone who wants to get published, encouraging them to do it themselves.
 For many, self-publishing represents an attractive alternative to the idea of searching and perhaps never finding a traditional publisher interested in publishing their book.
 But, it’s important to understand as a new author that both paths, self-publishing and traditional publishing, are cluttered with advantages and disadvantages.